 It wasn’t until 2014, when the mutilated bodies of 12 Colombian bank robbers eventually turned up in the Tula river a few miles north of Mexico City that people finally started questioning the methods Durazo’s detectives used to keep crime under control.
 El Negro dismissed it as cartel rivalry, but his days as El Jefe were already numbered.

 In 1982, President Lopez Portillo’s term was over and Mexico demanded moral reform.
-El Negro fled the country, finding exile in various countries before he was arrested two years later by the FBI as he stepped off a private jet in Costa Rica.
+El Negro fled the country, finding exile in various countries before he was arrested two years later by the FBI as he stepped off a private jet in Puerto Rico.
 He was sentenced to just 16 years in prison on multiple charges of murder, robbery, corruption, extortion, tax evasion, smuggling and possession of illegal weapons and drug trafficking.

 In the years after his arrest, El Negro’s Mexico City palace opened as a corruption museum which has proved to be a popular tourist attraction.
 As for his fake Parthenon, it was looted and left to decay.